swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

   Invoke-UserHunter -CheckAccess
   ```
   :heavy_exclamation_mark: **Priv Esc to Domain Admin with User Hunting:** \
-  I have local admin access on a machine -> A Domain Admin has a session on that machine -> I steal his token and impersonate him ->
+  I have local admin access on a machine -> A Domain Admin has a session on that machine -> I steal their token and impersonate them ->
   Profit!

   [PowerView 3.0 Tricks](https://gist.github.com/HarmJ0y/184f9822b195c52dd50c379ed3117993)